projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-cpu-virt.rst

    direction.
 It will finally complete this MMIO request emulation
    by:

-   a. puting req.val to req.addr for write operation
+   a. putting req.val to req.addr for write operation
    b. getting req.val from req.addr for read operation

 5. If the access direction is read, then do *emulate_instruction* to